TPL To Go

 Youth Services Librarians are able to put together customized reading recommendation lists, teach you how to use online databases, and more!

 Update: Tacoma Public Library now offers eBook club picks for Kids and Teens.
 Hand selected by TPL’s Youth Services staff, these eBook titles are always available to checkout through Overdrive/Libby; no holds and no waiting!
 Learn more here, opens a new window.

-Update: Need some picture books and early readers quickly?
-You can now request a book bundle of picture books and early readers from 10 different themes during TPL To Go.
-Just visit the branch of your choice during the T, opens a new windowPL To Go Hours and call the number posted outside the branch to let staff know you would like a book bundle and which theme.
-Library staff will handpick 4 books around that theme and bring them to you at the TPL To Go door.
+Need some picture books quickly?
+You can now request a book bundle specially chosen by staff during TPL To Go, as well as our monthly "themed" bundles.
+Just visit the branch of your choice during the TPL To Go Hours, and call the number posted outside the branch to let staff know you would like a book bundle.
+Library staff will handpick 4 books and bring them to you at the TPL To Go door.